Traditional Arts Apprenticeships

 What can the grant award money be spent on?

-Funding is primarily intended to compensate the master artist for teaching time.
+Funding is primarily intended to compensate the mentor artist for teaching time.
 Funds may also be used to pay for supplies, materials, and travel expenses (in state and regional).
 The funds can only be used to support the activities described in the approved apprenticeship application.

 Apprenticeship Program Design